Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Results: case study pixels

 The pixel–level forecasts are carried out in two ways.
 First, we use the QUIJOTE wide survey sensitivities to forecast all four representative pixels.
 Second, we consider the QUIJOTE cosmological fields sensitivities (combined with the wide survey ones), to determine the improvement achievable in the low SNR pixel.
 These forecasts are performed for two sets of simulated data, which are also fit with the corresponding model: (i) a simple power–law synchrotron (Eq. \ref{eq:model_sync_pl}), and (ii) a curved synchrotron spectrum (Eq. \ref{eq:model_sync_curv}).

-As a final remark, we note that our analysis is primarily aimed at improving the estimation of polarised synchrotron emission.
-The low-frequency QUIJOTE data points have negligible impact on the recovery of the thermal dust parameters.
-Improvements in synchrotron modelling can, however, contribute to a cleaner separation of the CMB component, but higher-frequency observations would be necessary to better constrain the dust emission.
+As a final remark, we note that our analysis is primarily aimed at assessing the improvement on the characterisation of the polarised synchrotron emission.
+Given the data considered here, where the high-frequency Planck channels set the dominant uncertainties on thermal dust, adding the low-frequency QUIJOTE channels has, as expected, little impact on dust parameter recovery.

-\subsection{Wide Survey Results}
+\subsection{Wide survey results}